juneunjaypark/juneunjaypark/content/post/Conference 2022/index.md

 summary: Poster Presentation
 ---

-Jay Park presented a poster that used a text-mining technique to identify suicidal factors in adolescents.
+*Presenting a poster that employed text-mining to identify suicidal factors in adolescents*